Johnson Stadium at Doubleday Field: Sights

 Johnson Stadium is placed in the heart of West Point.
-Behind right field you can see the library and other buildings, and behind left field is Cullum Hall.
+Behind right field you can see the library and other buildings, and behind left field is Cullum Memorial Hall which sits directly across the road from Doubleday Field, where the New York Yankees occasionally played exhibition games in the 1920s.

 In 2012, college baseball writer Eric Sorenson ranked the facility as the third best setting in Division I baseball.